satansdeer/satansdeer.github.com/content/legacy-posts/build-it-and-they-will-not-come/index.md

 - improve the product from what you hear
 - repeat the loop long enough to learn something

 See how none of these require a finished product.
-Or even a product at all, except for "improve the product from what you hear."
+Or even a product at all, except for the "improve the product" step.

 If you wait until after the product is built, you start that loop late.